Darkwinde/DU-HUD/README.md

 1. Run auto configuration script
     1. Right click on commander seat
     1. Select "Run default autoconfigure" > "(Pilot) Flying construct"
 1. Ensure that "Telemeter" element is linked to the commander seat.
-In case you are using a "Manual Switch" to control a door and dorce field by a relay, then name it to "btnDoor" in the LUA editor
+In case you are using a "Manual Switch" to control a door and force field by a relay, then name it to "btnDoor" in the LUA editor
 ![Lua 1](/media/LuaEditor_1.png)
 <br/><br/>